 Making the most out of your experience from acceptance to post-comp.

-Competing can be exciting (and intimidating!!), and if you have a game plan to train your way to success, you can ensure that you will have an enjoyable experience.
+Competing can be exciting (and intimidating!!), and if you have a game plan to train your way to success, you can ensure that you will have an enjoyable experience, if you need some supplements to boost your trainning and performance, visit Wphealthcarenews.com to find about legal ones.
 Throughout my years of competing as a national junior olympic gymnast and as a professional pole artist – turned competition organizer, I have learned along the way some helpful training tips that earned me a Pro card and titles at national championships.

 Understand the Competition Rules/Regulations/Scoring & Judging